notepad-plus-plus/npp-usermanual/content/docs/plugin-communication.md

 ---

 #### [1001] **NPPN_READY**
-*To notify plugins that all the procedures of the launch of Notepad++ are done.*
+*To notify plugins that all the initialization for launching Notepad++ is complete.*

 **Fields:**